embention/PDITemplates/README.md

 ### Introduction

-PDI Templates the way our clientes keep partial or full for their vehicles stored in a remote repository.
+PDI Templates the way our clients keep partial or full for their vehicles stored in a remote repository.

 **Follow this handbook to upload your configurations.**